How to Access Free Tertiary Education

 For more information see Targeted Training and Apprenticeship Fund (TTAF)

-The last stop in free tertiary funding is the Fees Free option.
+The other option in free tertiary funding is the Fees Free scheme.

 - Available if you’re a school leaver or have completed less than six months of tertiary study or training at Level 3 or above.